 or, for the same system at two different times,

-Suppose a ball is dropped from rest from a height of .
+A ball is dropped from rest from a height of .
 Ignore air resistance.
 What speed does it have just before hitting the ground?

-At the top:
+At the top,

 Using near Earth's surface,

-Just before impact, take the ground as zero gravitational potential energy, so
+Take the ground as zero gravitational potential energy, so

-Using conservation of mechanical energy,
+Apply conservation of mechanical energy,

-The important point is not just the number.
+The point is not just the number.
 The example shows why conservation of energy is useful: you can find the final speed without tracking the acceleration at every moment.

 - Thinking "energy is conserved" means kinetic energy stays constant.
 Usually it is the total that stays constant, not each part.